ModUDuke/Causal-Inference-Introduction/chapter3.md

 ```

-Let's now determine if the treatment effect of the Hammer's ad campaign could be confounded by quality of stadium food or the daily temperature.
+Let's now determine if the treatment effect of the Hammer's ad campaign could be confounded by the weather or the team's performance.
 To do this, we will first need to merge this information into our dataframe `Baseball`:

 `@instructions`